rohit-kumarp/testing1/PULL_REQUEST_TEMPLATE.md

 ```
 ###### ***Please Fill below form after creating a pull request.***
 ## Does this pull request potentially affect one of the following parts:

-*If `yes` was chosen, please highlight the changes*

-  - Does it depands on Properties changes
+  - Does it depands on Properties\DB changes
   - [ ] Yes
   - [ ] No
   - The basic testing is done.(basic feature testing)